TheFabulousPika/everybodys-golf-coins-and-gems-locator/README.md

 * The item hole number will progress by 2 when moving down the courses in the list.
 If adding 2 to the previous item hole number will place the hole number over the maximum for the map type (i.e. 9 for "In" and 18 for "Out"), the count will loop back to the beginning with the excess being carried over.

 * The game uses Golf Island Time, which is the same as GMT.
 Lucky Chance is triggered at the top of the hour every two hours.
-The items we be reset when the day changes.
+The items will be reset when the day changes.
 The hole numbers with items will all increase by 1 on the next day.